jeffrey82221/code_analysis_platform/good_stuff.md

 - linkml: a linked data modeling language following object-oriented and ontological principles.

+- hunter: Hunter is a flexible code tracing toolkit, not for measuring coverage, but for debugging, logging, inspection and other nefarious purposes.
 # Scrapper

 - linkedin-scraper: Scrapes Linkedin User Data